ibrahim-khalil-shakil/ibrahim-khalil-shakil/README.md

 ### What do I do?

-By profession, I am a Laravel Developer.
+By profession, I am a Full Stack Laravel Developer.
 In my leisure time, I find joy in crafting solutions for various challenges that captivate my interest.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%"></p>